PaloAltoNetworks/ansible-pan/docs/modules/panos_object_module.md

 ## Synopsis

 Policy objects form the match criteria for policy rules and many other functions in PAN-OS.
 These may include address object, address groups, service objects, service groups, and tag.

 ## Requirements (on host that executes module)

-- pan-python can be obtained from PyPi https://pypi.python.org/pypi/pan-python
+- pan-python can be obtained from PyPI https://pypi.python.org/pypi/pan-python
-- pandevice can be obtained from PyPi https://pypi.python.org/pypi/pandevice
+- pandevice can be obtained from PyPI https://pypi.python.org/pypi/pandevice

 ## Options